"If you like the tone of our current political discourse, raise your hand. I don't see any hands."

 What most people today tend to forget when we are fighting for civil rights is that there are long tested tools and techniques that net far more positive outcomes.

-The objective of this workshop is to give participants a philosophy and the tools to have more positive “outcome based” dialogues across differences.
+The objective of this workshop series is to give participants a philosophy and the tools to have more positive “outcome based” dialogues across differences.
 Building a “Beloved Community”, as MLK called it, is a process that goes beyond protest.
 “Civil” Discourse starts with you.
 Dialogues on Diversity subscribes to a philosophy of Radical Compassion and Results Based Activism.

 Pre-Recorded Performance Pieces